ThisIsMyWay/BookShopProject/README.md

 # BookShopProject
 The purpose of this project is to play with jee and surrounding technologies.

-# Used tools/more important libraries
+# Used technologies/more important libraries

-TODO
+- Docker
+- Rest-assured
+- Spock
+- HATEOAS

+TODO:
+- React.js ( JS and react learning in progress :D)

 # How to run application